KesKru/portfolio-app-1/README.md

-This is a full-stack AJAX e-Shop application to demonstrate working knowledge of EJS-jQuery-Bootstrap front-end + Node-Express-MongoDB back-end technology stack.
+This is a full-stack server rendered AJAX e-Shop application to demonstrate working knowledge of EJS-jQuery-Bootstrap front-end + Node-Express-MongoDB back-end technology stack.